-- A. There shall be no clearing, grubbing, grading, importing or stockpiling of fill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a grading plan by the Town Engineer, unless such clearing, grubbing, or grading, is required by the Town for public safety purposes. - B. The maximum depth of fill shall not exceed 8 feet except beneath the footprint of the main residence.
-All exposed disturbed area fill shall be contained behind retaining walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C. Rock veneered spill slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
-The vertical height of the spill slope does not exceed the vertical height of the exposed cut with the base of the spill slope engineered for stability and keyed into the mountain or supported by a retaining wall. - 2.
-The spill slope does not exceed a one to one slope. - 3.
-Retaining walls used to limit the height of the spill slope are color treated or veneered to blend in with the surrounding natural colors. - D. Raw spill slopes are prohibited.
-Any violation will be subject to a stop work order until the spill slope is removed, restored to its natural grade, revegetated and approved by the Town. - E. A hillside wash shall not be diverted, relocated or moved from its present position to another location, however, a hillside wash may be bridged by a structure so long as such structure does not impede the flow of the hillside wash. - F. Earth contiguous to the structure shall contact that structure at an angle approximating that of the natural grade.
+- A. There shall be no clearing, grubbing, grading, importing or stockpiling of fill material on, or to, any site prior to approval of such Development by the Hillside Building Committee and approval of a grading plan by the Town-Engineer, unless such clearing, grubbing, or grading, is required by the Town for public safety purposes.
+If applicable, approval of a grading plan and drainage report prepared by a registered Engineer, may be required for Town review and approval. - A.B.
+Storm water retention shall be provided to the greatest extent possible in accordance with the Town Code and the Town Storm Drainage Design Manual. - B.C.
+The maximum depth of fill shall not exceed 8-7.5 feet except beneath the footprint of the main residence.
+All exposed disturbed area fill shall be contained behind retaining walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C.D.
+Rock vencered spill slopes Vencered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
+The vertical height of the Veneered Rock Slope-spill slope does not exceed the vertical height of the exposed cut with the base of the Veneered Rock Slopespill slope engineered for stability and keyed into the mountain or supported by a retaining wall. - 2.
+The Veneered Rock Slopespill slope does not exceed a one to one slope. - 3.
+Retaining walls used to limit the height of the Veneered Rock Slopespill slope are color treated or veneered to blend in with the surrounding natural colors. - D.E.
+Raw spill Spill slopes Slopes are prohibited.
+Any violation will be subject to a stop work order until the spill slope is removed, restored to its natural grade, re-vegetated and approved by the Town. - E.F.
+A hillside Hillside wash Wash shall not be diverted, relocated or moved from its present position to another location, however, a hillside Hillside wash Wash may be bridged by a structure so long as such structure does not impede the flow of the hillside wash.

+Earth contiguous to the structure shall contact that structure at an angle approximating that of the natural grade.